 February28, 2013.
 The day our neurologist informed us that the girls hypotonia (low tone, which is the initial description the girls were given) was not benign.
 I will never forget as long as I live her looking us in the eyes and saying, “I am very worried about your children.
 This is not benign hypotonia, and I think something is very wrong.”
 Wrong?
 I remember thinking.
 There is NOTHING wrong with my babies.
 Blood tests were scheduled, an appointment with the geneticist, an MRI was put in place, and Hugh and I left with heavy, heavy hearts.

-So here we are.
-An MRI and a hundred or so normal blood tests later, we have been given the diagnosis of “unknown genetic disorder”.
-Our girls are still not sitting, but our hearts are so full of the joy they continue to bring to us each day.
+A couple of years and a few researched tests later, we have been given the diagnosis of HECW2.
+At this time, our girls are two of twenty-something in the world that have this de-novo (not hereditary) disease.
 We have so many things unanswered, yet we serve a God who is The Answer to EVERY mystery, and who holds each chapter of all of our lives in the palm of His hand.
 As my husband often reminds me, we are, “perplexed but not in despair” (2 Corinthians 4:8) because we know a Greater Hope awaits us.
-Without a diagnosis, no prognosis or estimation of what the future will look like for the girls has been given.
+While we may have a semblance of a diagnosis, no true prognosis or estimation of what the future will look like for the girls has been given.
 This has resulted in us living each and every day like the gift that it is.
-While we always long for answers, we have left that decision in God’s hands.
-We will serve Him and Him alone regardless.
+We will serve Him and Him alone.
 Regardless of what tomorrow holds, the difficulties that we know have the potential to arise, whether or not our girls ever have mobility, we will serve Him.
 I am so thankful that He knew in His wisdom to give us a life story that we would have been afraid to choose for ourselves but that ultimately is bringing us closer to Him and has brought so much glory to the Eternal.
 We pray.
 We wait.
 We praise.
 On some days, we grieve- but never without Hope.